-The ROS wrapper for IKFast rejects solutions that violate joint constraints, but since IKFast will only return the first eight IK solutions it finds, it is likely that none of these solutions will satisfy joint constraints, particularly for degenerate cases.
-In these situations, the ROS inverse kinematic service fails, despite the existence of a valid solution.
-It may be possible to rewrite the IKFast compiler or modify the generated code to work with joint limits, but at this time, IKFast was determined to be unsuitable for arms of ABBY's geometry due to the high incidence of solver failure.
+The ROS wrapper for IKFast rejects solutions that violate joint constraints, but IKFast will only return the first eight IK solutions it finds, and it is likely that none of these solutions will satisfy joint constraints, particularly for degenerate cases.
+When this happens, the ROS inverse kinematics service fails, despite the possible existence of a valid solution.
+It may be possible to rewrite the IKFast compiler or modify the generated code to work with joint limits, but at this time, IKFast was determined to be unsuitable for arms of ABBY'sABBY geometry due to the high incidence of solver failure.

 Arm Navigation